gileck/book-reader-app/book-parser/parser/steps/02-2-chapter-content-extraction/README.md

 3. Filter chapters:
    - Remove chapters with less than 10,000 characters
+   - Exception: Introduction chapters are always kept regardless of length
    - These are typically non-chapter sections (preface, acknowledgments, etc.)

 4. Process extracted content: